-If your dental crown is intact, our dentist may be able to place it back on your tooth.
-Otherwise, Dr. Piotrowski may need to make a new tooth crown.
+If your dental crown is intact, our dentists may be able to place it back on your tooth.
+Otherwise, we may need to make a new tooth crown.

-Dr. Piotrowski can use CEREC same-day crowns to make your permanent crown during your appointment.
-Otherwise, he can take impressions of your teeth to send to a lab and place a temporary crown over your tooth.
-Then, he can place your permanent crown during your second appointment.
+Dr. Piotrowski and Dr. Cohen can use CEREC same-day crowns to make your permanent crown during your appointment.
+Otherwise, they’ll can take impressions of your teeth to send to a lab and place a temporary crown over your tooth.
+Then, they can place your permanent crown during your second appointment.

 Replace Your Dental Crown Fast